chahrazedbb/OPTIMA/README.md

 __DISCLAIMER:__
-The steps above are valid to run in Ubuntu 20.04.4 LTS
+- The steps above are valid to run in Ubuntu 20.04.4 LTS, Maven and intellij IDE

 __Major Versions:__
 - Scala 2.11